 - Include measures like AMI-specific mortality, CABG-specific complications, etc.

-Quality performance feeds into NPRA calculation as a quality adjustment.
+Quality performance fed into the NPRA calculation as a quality adjustment.

 Advanced APM status and the Quality Payment Program

-BPCI Advanced is structured as an Advanced APM under Section 1833(z) SSA.
-It satisfies:
+BPCI Advanced was structured as an Advanced APM under Section 1833(z) SSA.
+It satisfied:

-- CEHRT use — participants use certified electronic health record technology
+- CEHRT use: participants used certified electronic health record technology

 QP benefits: